 While the name suggests the lineage of this strain is unknown, Devil’s Harvest is well aware of its genetic makeup.
 They took a G13 indica male from a fairly unknown breeder named Doggie Nuts and crossed it with their very own sativa dominant Strawberry Sour Diesel female.

 John Doe sets itself apart from the hybrid crowd by having a unique and exciting flavor profile.
 Its bouquet consists of a creamy, minty aroma reminiscent of eucalyptus, finished by a recognizable sativa undertone of pine wood.

-Effect: This strain has an unmistakable sativa effect that will fill your head with an uplifting, happy, creative and focused buzz, which is remarkable for a 60/40 sativa/indica hybrid.
+This strain has an unmistakable sativa effect.
+Its cerebral high brings an uplifting, happy, creative and focused buzz that is unusual for 60/40 sativa/indica hybrid.

-Grow characteristics: Fair warning; this is not the easiest strain to cultivate.
-It takes a lot of looking after if you want it to reach its full potential and is only suited to grow outside in warm and sunny climates.
+Fair warning; this is not the easiest strain to cultivate.
+It takes a lot of looking after to reach its full potential and is only suited to grow outside in warm and sunny climates.
 In colder climates, John Doe is best kept indoors.
-After the tenth week, the full flavor of this strain will be matured enough, but for the best yield, you might want to let it flower for an extra week.
-It also requires a lot more room than most other sativa dominant hybrids, and you will need to clean up her bottom leaves regularly to ensure enough air flow.
+After the tenth week, the full flavor of this strain will be matured enough, but for the best yield, growers might want to let it flower for an extra week.
+It also requires a lot more room than most other sativa dominant hybrids, its bottom leaves will need to be cleaned up regularly to ensure enough air flow.